 2012 WASA Artist of the Year – Kris Peter

 In my chosen medium of watercolour there’s always something to learn and it’s usually a challenge.
 Who would think that a bit of water, some paint and a brush could provide so many possibilities.

 My favourite subjects are birds and details of their feathers, as well as other ‘simple’ things from nature, such as leaves, shells, the bark of a tree trunk and the like.
 These simple things often display an unexpected complexity, and it’s the detail of this that appeals and intrigues me.
 The colours, texture, the deceptive subtle layering of tone and colour fusing — it all captures my imagination.
 The works of Raymond Harris-Ching and Alan Rawady inspire me.

-Since 2010 I have served on the WASA council as Exhibition Director and e-newsletter editor.
-I am also a member of Victorian Artists Society and a Signatory member (fmr councillor) of the Australian Guild of Realist Artists.
+Since 2010 I have served on the WASA council and as newsletter editor.
+I am also a member of Victorian Artists Society and a Signatory member & councillor of the Australian Guild of Realist Artists.